 We couldn’t believe it, we had somehow managed to not mess it up, and we were producing electricity…from sunlight!
 For me it was definitely a moment that I’ll never forget, knowing that we had used some available technology and some good ‘ol fashioned know-how / elbow grease to create electricity in a community that is plagued by blackouts and where people have to travel up to 3 hours to charge their cell phones!
 We ended up charging a completely dead Samsung Galaxy in just 2 hours, and we know that’s just the start of our charging capabilities.

 Ben and I have been talking constantly about the ongoing possibilities that solar represents.
-For the purposes of this pilot we are focused mainly on lights and cell phone charging, but it’s so easy to imagine people having access to refrigeration, radio, sewing machines, rice cookers…anything that you can plug into a wall is now on the table for these communities.
+For the purposes of this pilot we are focused mainly on lights and cell phone charging, but it’s so easy to imagine people having access to refrigeration (similar to this co2 refrigeration system), radio, sewing machines, rice cookers…anything that you can plug into a wall is now on the table for these communities.

 We can’t wait to get to Wambong – the village where we will be implementing this new solar system to share the exciting news and get to work.
 We are planning to make our first visit to the village on Friday, so check back for more updates!